Hernandez (wrestler): Independent circuit (2014–2020)

 On June 19, 2014, Hernandez made his Chikara debut, taking part in the 2014 King of Trios tournament alongside Chavo Guerrero and Homicide.
 They were defeated in their first round match by the Golden Trio (Dasher Hatfield, Icarus and Mark Angelosetti).
 In October 2014, Hernandez appeared in World Wrestling Council, attacking Ray Gonzalez under Ricardo Rodríguez's orders.

 Hernandez was slated to return to Texas All-Star Wrestling on June 25, 2016, in Cypress, Texas.
 Prior to the show, he was involved in altercations with both "Killer" Brent McKenzie and Byron "Big Daddy Yum Yum" Wilcott.
 Hernandez left the building and did not compete.

 Hernandez took on Kenzo Richards at Cheltenham Town Hall on February 18, 2018, for World Pro Wrestling.

 Since around 2018, Hernandez has been working with Austin Wrestling Revolution based in Lockhart, TX as head trainer of the AWR Wrestling Academy, producing and booking, as well as wrestling.

+Lucha Underground (2018)

+In February 2018, Hernandez made his return to Lucha Underground at Aztec Warfare IV on the first episode of Season 4 competing in the Aztec Warfare entering at number 10 but was soon eliminated by pinfall by Pentagon Dark.
+He left Lucha Underground once more in October 2018.